betsalel-williamson/fpga-hello-world/SETUP.md

 # Setup Instructions

-This document outlines the necessary steps to set up your local development environment for working with this FPGA project, including tools for Docker, Verilog, SystemVerilog, GitHub Actions linting, and AWS.
+This document outlines the necessary steps to set up your local development environment for working with this FPGA project, including tools for Docker, Verilog, SystemVerilog, VHDL, GitHub Actions linting, and AWS.

 **Note:** While the primary focus of these instructions is on macOS, contributions for other operating systems are highly welcome!